 SAFe is perfect for complicated, multi-faceted projects involving multiple teams at every level of the process.

-SAFe focuses on five key competencies: encouraging leaders to drive and support change and increase the effectiveness of their team; helping teams to work quickly and efficiently while providing high-quality technical work; setting up a regular flow of completed work to keep clients satisfied; encouraging and facilitating lean systems and agile business processes; and setting up sound financial and organizational strategy.
+The Scaled Agile Framework (SAFe) focuses on five key competencies: encouraging leaders to drive and support change and increase the effectiveness of their team; helping teams to work quickly and efficiently while providing high-quality technical work; setting up a regular flow of completed work to keep clients satisfied; encouraging and facilitating lean systems and agile business processes; and setting up sound financial and organizational strategy.

 Using and adhering to the principles of SAFe gives big companies with multiple teams the ability to engage with and leverage the methodologies in Scrum, Kanban, and other frameworks, and to scale them appropriately.